 A limited-edition studio book will accompany the exhibition and feature each of the intimate works on display.
 Agha will have an active hand in the design of the book, and each signed copy will include a special component conceptualized by the artist.

 Anila Quayyum Agha: A Beautiful Despair is organized by the Amon Carter Museum of American Art.
-Support for the exhibition is provided by Entrada of Texas.
+Support for the exhibition is provided by Entrada of Texas and the Ann L. & Carol Green Rhodes Charitable Trust, Bank of America, N.A., Trustee.
 Exemplifying the Carter’s mission to tell new and important stories of American art, Anila Quayyum Agha: A Beautiful Despair is part of a year-long exhibition program celebrating the museum’s 60th year of collecting, preserving, and exhibiting the finest examples of American creativity.

 Anila Quayyum Agha